reshawn/balancing_framework/notebooks_alt_data/notes.md

 - in either case, would be relying on the previous runs to make the point of the benefit to over time stability

 new to do:
-- rapids frac diff?
-- run on m4 picked series with tuned transformer code
-- inversion of fd function to use in place of original target
-- programmatic tests for the other 2 conditions of using fd, verify with london and m4, then apply to rest on table for new pcts
+0 rapids frac diff? - will mention, but i dont need it right now x run on m4 picked series with tuned transformer code x inversion of fd function to use in place of original target x F: programmatic tests for the other 2 conditions of using fd, verify with london and m4, then apply to rest on table for new pcts x measure stability of the over time metrics, then run on ideally all results including the first runs on fin - still to run x another attempt at finding a good and fitting nature dataset to run the full over time version on with a bigger model - see note below
+- over time run on transformer after choosing pred len, fdtarget vs otarget forms, 5 or 10 steps of 10k rows to 20k rows
+- run PZ and plot under run3
+- compare a to c again for run3 and shorter runs like the transformer ones x diagram of eval

+on stab:
+- adapt generally shows less stability than the consol values, and there the transformed version regularly shows improved stability
+- in consol, the values tend to be similar with or without for sp, worsened in 1 test there with the perf boost, while for the m4 where there's more shorter term value in historical values, stability there in improved, by a notable amount though half as much as the adaptation counterpart

 frac diff notes:
 - effective models need stationarity